ssyarlag/election-blog/content/post/2024-11-07-post-election-reflection/index.md

 ———.
 2024b.
 “Nebraska Second District Presidential Election Results,” November 5, 2024, sec.
 U.S. https://www.nytimes.com/interactive/2024/11/05/us/elections/results-nebraska-president-district-2.html.

 (5) Build a data frame—Tibble. (n.d.).
 Retrieved November 17, 2024, from https://tibble.tidyverse.org/reference/tibble.html
+(5) hadley.
+(2010, June 2).
+Answer to “How to move or position a legend in ggplot2” [Online post].
+Stack Overflow. https://stackoverflow.com/a/2954610

 (6) G, Ben.
 2018.
 “Answer to ‘Left Join Only Selected Columns in R with the Merge() Function.’”
-Stack Overflow. https://stackoverflow.com/a/50746374.
+Stack Overflow. https://stackoverflow.com/a/50746374.; hadley.
+(2010, June 2).
+Answer to “How to move or position a legend in ggplot2” [Online post].
+Stack Overflow. https://stackoverflow.com/a/2954610

 (7) Swenson, A. (2024, September 24).
 Several states are making late changes to election rules, even as voting is set to begin | AP News.
 AP News. https://apnews.com/article/election-2024-voting-ballots-certification-state-laws-c6d5a339503771596758a733851bfeae